Backup vs. Recovery: The Real Difference

 Backups are an essential component of modern business operations, but they represent only one part of the recovery process.
 A successful backup confirms that information has been copied and stored.
 Recovery confirms that systems, applications, and business operations can be restored when they are needed most.

 Organizations often assume that because backup jobs are completing successfully, they are prepared for disruption.
 In reality, recovery readiness depends on planning, testing, documentation, and understanding how technology supports daily operations.
+This is the foundation of effective disaster recovery planning.

 The Challenge